Alex08521/space-ambient/README.md

 systemctl --user status space-ambient.service
 ```

-To add your own music, add it to the project /data directory in .ogg/.oga format and run build.sh
+To add your own music, add it to the project /data directory in .oga format and run build.sh

 Enjoy using it!